Quick Start

 }

-Because Image to 3D can take varying amounts of time depending on the model and settings you choose, generation happens asynchronously.
+Because Image to 3D inference can take a variable amount of time based on the settings, generation happens asynchronously.
 This means that we'll need to poll the session until it's complete.

 Getting your session